 - stain (if using raw lumber)

 Let’s make your template first.
-Grab your paperboard and follow the sizing in the picture to cut it into a house shape:
+First, grab your paperboard and follow the sizing in the picture to cut it into a house shape:

 Now that you’ve got your template, let’s put it to work.
 You will be using this to create two different boards.
-For the first 24″ board, you will put the template with point facing outward (like an arrow) and lined up to the edge and trace.
+Then, for the first 24″ board, you will put the template with point facing outward (like an arrow) and lined up to the edge and trace.

-Grab your second 24″ board and place the template facing inward and lined up with the outside edge.
-Trace and cut.
+First, grab your second 24″ board and place the template facing inward and lined up with the outside edge.
+Then, trace and cut.
 When cutting, run your saw down in one side, and then come back out and start a fresh-cut going down the other.
 That will give you a nice, crisp, point.
-Do this to both ends and lightly sand again.
+Also, do this to both ends and lightly sand again.

 All your boards should be cut and you’re ready to decorate.
 Yay!

 If you’re starting with raw lumber and want to create an aged effect, just head to my layering tutorial and choose the colors you would like.
-To mimic the look on my sign, you would want a dark stain (any old stain will do) and a flat white paint.
+Also, to mimic the look on my sign, you would want a dark stain (any old stain will do) and a flat white paint.

 Feel free to play with the layout.
 We took a vote in my family on which we preferred, but here are some options:

-The effect we’re going for is a rustic sign that looks like the farmer grabbed up some scrap wood and put this together to sell his goods.
-You most certainly can get funky with it and use fonts and such to transfer typography (I had a hard time not doing that, but wanted to keep it easy to follow).
+In the end, the effect we’re going for is a rustic sign that looks like the farmer grabbed up some scrap wood and put this together to sell his goods.
+Likewise, you most certainly can get funky with it and use fonts and such to transfer typography (I had a hard time not doing that, but wanted to keep it easy to follow).
 I have a tutorial on how to do that here.

 Just grab some chalk (blackboard or sidewalk chalk will do), and lay out your design.
 Feel free to change-up the text too – make it suit your style and home.

-Since I have contrasting boards, I used black paint on the white boards with a square brush…
+However, since I have contrasting boards, I used black paint on the white boards with a square brush.

 …and white with colored inset on the darker boards.